January 31 - August 6, 2017

 July 8, 2016

-The Royal Academy presents a number of significant prizes for outstanding works within the show including the prestigious £25,000 Charles Wollaston Award, one of the most significant art prizes in the UK, presented for the ‘most distinguished work’ in the exhibition, this year awarded to Nash for his sculpture, Big Black.
+The prestigious £25,000 Charles Wollaston Award, one of the most significant art prizes in the country, is also presented to the ‘most distinguished work’ in the exhibition.
+This year the prize went to David Nash for his work, Big Black."

 David Simpson: Works from the 1980s